The Top 4 Yoga Poses to Relax, According to Experts

 - Cross your left foot over your right quad (aka the group of muscles that cover the front and sides of your thigh) and bend your right knee.

-- Hold the back of your right leg and gently pull it toward your chest.
+- Hold the back of your right leg and gently pull it towards your chest.

 - When you feel a comfortable stretch, try and hold for 30 seconds.
 As you become more familiar with the stretch, try to extend that hold for one to three minutes.